ShirleyXingyuLiu/shirleyxingyuliu.github.io/Research.md

 ## Feeling in control and its relation to well-being across 42 countries
 (wiht René Mõttus)

 I made use of a cross-cultural large personality dataset to compare the link between perceived control and well-being across cultures (with René Mõttus).
 I found that agentic control (taking action to change the environment) predicts well-being better in individualist cultures than in collectivist cultures at the country level, but adaptive control (adapting to the environment) predicts well-being better in individualist cultures than in collectivist cultures at the individual level.
-[Read more](https://osf.io/preprints/psyarxiv/c7wsd_v1)!
+[Pre-print](https://osf.io/preprints/psyarxiv/c7wsd_v1)!

 ## What motivates strikers to go on strike -- Cultural comparison between France and the US
 During my study abroad in France, I interviewed French strikers about their sense of conformity and group identity.
 I then conducted quantitative and qualitative analyses on how culture, conformity, and group identity motivate French and American strikers differently.
 [Read more](https://jeps.efpsa.org/articles/10.5334/jeps.507)!